Thrilling rides, family attractions and sports fun near Toronto

 Location: 100 Queens Park, Toronto

 Explore over 4,500 years of history as told through the world of footwear.
-The Bata Shoe Museum houses an impressive permanent collection, inside a shoebox-inspired building.
+This unique museum houses an impressive permanent collection, inside a shoebox-inspired building.

 Location: 327 Bloor Street West, Toronto